 Sayana® Press, a new formulation and presentation of progestin-only injectable contraception, was designed to overcome many of the barriers women face in accessing family planning.
 The three-month, progestin-only injectable contraceptive is packaged in the Uniject™ injection system – a small, easy to use, all-in-one, pre-filled device.
 With its simplified delivery system and training, Sayana® Press can expand the geographic availability of injectable contraception and reach new users through pharmacists and community health workers, where authorized by local health authorities.

 Our programs enable the use of voluntary family planning methods, including injectables, within the context of informed choice.
 We train service providers in family planning counseling and method administration, including community-based distribution of injectables and other short-acting methods as authorized by local health authorities.
 Our medical detailer staff visit service providers at their workplaces to learn what information and support they need to offer a broad range of contraceptive methods.

 Making a Difference

 Since 2011, with funding from USAID, we’ve teamed up with partner organizations to provide CHWs the training, tools and supplies they need to safely offer contraceptive services in rural Madagascar.
 Using our checklists and communication tools for counseling, the CHWs share information about the full range of family planning methods with women, men and youth.
 They offer short-term contraceptive methods such as male condoms, CycleBeads® (for the Standard Days Method), oral contraception and injectables.
-CHWs refer clients to higher-level providers for long-term methods such as implants and the IUD.
+CHWs refer clients to higher-level providers for long-acting reversible contraceptive methods such as implants and the IUD.

 - Women’s Limited Choice and Availability of Modern Contraception at Retail Outlets and Public-Sector Facilities in Luanda, Angola, 2012–2015